 Evernym was founded in 2013 to solve the digital identity crisis.
 We envisioned a world where consumers are in complete control of their digital identity, where privacy is a basic human right, and where consumers and organizations can foster a new relationship rooted in trust.

-And today, six years later, we’re at the forefront of a rapidly growing global movement to decentralize digital identity.
+And today, eight years later, we’re at the forefront of a rapidly growing global movement to decentralize digital identity.

 At Evernym, we’re not (just) creating software.
 We’re creating a new paradigm.

 We recognized early on that, in order to truly fix the digital identity crisis, we would need something that broke that status quo.
 Something that would add a much-needed layer of trust to the Internet.

 We knew this vision (what we now call self-sovereign identity) was bigger than any one company, and that in order for decentralized identity to take off, it had to be… well, decentralized.

 That’s why, in 2016, we invented the Sovrin Network (the first and only public ledger specifically built for identity) and entrusted it to the Sovrin Foundation.

 With the invention of Sovrin and the use of distributed ledger technology, we finally had the infrastructure to store and verify digital credentials in a tamper-proof, decentralized manner.
 This, in turn, offered a way to give consumers sole control over their online existence—moving their personal information out of company databases and into their possession.

 We also realized that self-sovereign identity must be interoperable and network-agnostic to reach its full potential.
 We wanted to make sure that SSI’s digital credentials could be used by anyone, anywhere—no matter what identity wallet, ledger, or software they use.